Ysco

-Ysco is a Belgian producer of ice cream.
-Since its foundation in 1949, the company has become a prominent European leader in the production of frozen desserts.
-Ysco is part of the dairy cooperative Milcobel.
+Ysco is a Belgian ice cream producer that, since its founding in 1949, has become a prominent European leader in the production of frozen desserts.
+In 2009, it produced approximately 180 million litres of ice cream.

 Ysco is a private label specialist supplying the largest European retailers but is also an important market player in the Foodservice sector with a range of own brands.
 Among the most notable own ice cream brands are Ysco and Appassionato.

-In 2009, the company produced approximately 180000000 L of ice cream.
+In January 2025, it was announced that Ysco had been acquired by Glacier, an ice cream investment platform owned by Davidson Kempner Capital Management and Afendis Capital Management.